It’s been a while since I last posted an entry.

 Alright, let’s talk about BRE this time, which stands for “Business Reply Envelope”.
 Same as SREs, you will also pay for the postage (and BRE fee) but only for those who actually mailed back to you.

-Also, they will telegraph that you are not actually sending a “real personal letter” and most probably your letter will go direct to trash!
+Also, they will telegraph that you are not actually sending a “real personal letter” and most probably your letter will go directly to trash!

 So we better strategize to ensure that the recipients of our letters will somehow read it and discover the value of our offer before they throw it away!
 Whew!